kzy599/LAGM/README.md

    ```Shell
    Rscript main.r
    ```
    This will generate all the outputs used in the paper.This will generate all outputs used in the paper.
 The raw genomic data must be manually downloaded from NCBI.
-The preprocessing code for preparing the raw sequence data before inputting it into the simulation can be found in the MNNDR repository
+The preprocessing code for preparing the raw sequence data before inputting it into the simulation can be found in the MNNDR repository.

 4. **GAS Implementation**